-Prior to returning to finish her doctoral degree, she built a career in technology companies managing Web sites and the creative and technical people responsible for building them.
-Her technology background has influenced both her own research and her teaching.
-She received a bachelor’s degree in United States history and journalism from the University of Wisconsin-Madison.
-She received her master’s and PhD in United States history and new media and a graduate certificate in women and gender studies from George Mason University.
+Before returning to finish her doctoral degree, she built a career in technology companies managing digital products and the creative and technical people responsible for building them.
+Her technology background has influenced her approach to research and teaching.

 You can contact her at erin [at] erinbush[dot] org.